 4. Executive functioning skills

-5. Transition planning and instruction
+5. College/Career/Life Skills planning and Transition Instruction

 6. Collaboration with content area teachers and staff